 4.2 Personal information of campaign participants may not be shared between us and our campaign organisers unless this is explicitly accepted by the campaign participants and is subject to our discretion thereafter.

-4.3 Personal information of campaign participants may not be shared between campaign organisers and any third party partners unless this is explicitly accepted by the campaign participants.
+4.3 Personal information of campaign participants may not be shared between campaign organisers and any third party partners unless this is explicitly accepted ie an opt in tick box, by the campaign participants.

 4.4 Any partnership arrangement resulting in access to contact details for campaign participants, subject to 1.2 and 2.1 above, must guarantee fair and reasonable management of such information in line with Irish privacy laws and provide for campaign participants to unsubscribe from further contact with minimal intervention, i.e. in email unsubscribe links.

 5.1 We reserve the right to withdraw or change the service provided without notice.
-We do not guarantee that our Website, or any content on it, will always be available or be uninterrupted.
-We are not liable if, for any reason, the Website is unavailable for any period of time.
+We do not guarantee that our website, or any content on it, will always be available or be uninterrupted.
+We are not liable if, for any reason, the Uplift website and MyUplift platform is unavailable for any period of time.

 5.3 We have the right to disable any user identification code or password, whether chosen by you or allocated by us, at any time, if in our opinion you have failed to comply with any of the provisions of the Terms.